iNavFlight/blackbox-tools/Readme.md

 You can download the latest executable versions of these tools for x86_64 on Linux, MacOS or Windows (x86_64 and ia-32) from the "releases" tab above.
 If you're running Linux on ARM or RISCV or FreeBSD or MacOS aarch64, you can build the tools from source (instructions are further down this page).

+Please note that these tools prefer not to provide "derived values" in the output CSV files.
+If this is desired, it can easily be done, perhaps as part of a pipeline, outside of blacbox_decode.

 ## Using the blackbox_decode tool

 This is a *command line* tool.
 It should be run from a "shell" (e.g. "bash", "zsh", "cmd", "powershell" etc.)